Logo

 The Season Planning Committee (SPC) fills the role of an Artistic Director – researching and reading scripts, proposing a season of plays and shadow plays, as well as identifying Directors for each play.

-The SPC is made up of 7 members including representation from: audiences, actors, backstage crews, Board of Directors, and no more than three play Directors.
+The SPC is made up of seven members including representation from: audiences, actors, backstage crews, and no more than three play Directors, plus a non-voting member of the Board of Directors.

 RESPONSIBILITIES